“What Hangs On a Hairpin: Inalienable Possession and Language Exchange in Two Marriage Romances,” Ming Studies, vol. 84

 “Dye and Desire: The Problem of Purple in Jin Ping Mei cihua.”
 Chinese Literature, Essays, Articles, and Reviews (CLEAR), Vol 42 (December 2020), pp.53-68.

 In Jin Ping Mei cihua, purple in different shades becomes fashionable among courtesans and women of gentry and merchant classes.
 Purple, which used to designate high official ranks and royalty from Tang to Song, was censored, downgraded, and diverted from the official sartorial hierarchy in the Ming.
 Offering a brief material and cultural history of purple dye, this article delineates how the women of Jin Ping Mei adopt purple to construct their professional and everyday personas and argues that dyeing and colors are central in the novel’s conception of the dynamics between the material world and the mind.

 “Siam as Chinese Utopia: Overseas Chinese, Colonialism, and Race in the Seventeenth-Century Chinese Novel The Sequel to the Water Margin,” Journal of the Siam Society, Vol. 108: 2 (October 2020), pp.1–16.

-This article considers how Siam became the locus of utopian imagination for Chinese cultural elite residing in China and the Chinese diaspora settled in Southeast Asia in the seventeenth century.
-Based upon the kingdom of Ayutthaya (1351–1767), the Chinese literatus Chen Chen’s (1615–1670) novel The Sequel to the Water Margin channels ideas and ideals on free trade, colonialism, and Han Chinese racialism into a story on Chinese pirates’ conquest of Siam.
+This article considers how Siam became the locus of utopian imagination for the Chinese cultural elite residing in China and overseas Chinese in Southeast Asia in the 17th century.
+The settlement of overseas Chinese in Southeast Asia and the kingdom of Ayutthaya proffered sources of imagination for Chen Chen (1615–1670) to compose the novel The Sequel to the Water Margin (Shuihu houzhuan).
+He channeled ideas and ideals on free trade, refuge, colonialism, and Han Chinese racialism into a story on Chinese pirates’ conquest of Siam.
+The emergence of such utopian imagination was bound up with late Ming ideals of passion, love, and self-invention and the 17th-century Chinese discourse of oceans and pirates.

 “The Emaciated Soul: Four Women’s Self-Inscriptions on Their Portraits in Late Imperial China,” NAN NÜ: Men, Women, and Gender in China, June 2020, 22:1, pp.36-69